bayinfosys/bayinfosys.github.io/03-how-does-chat-gpt-work/03-how-does-chat-gpt-work.md

 Notably, several things do not occur within the UI:

 + No pre-processing of input: When you type a message, it's submitted directly to the model without any preliminary changes or analysis.
-+ No continuous polling or uploading as you type: The response from the model is streamed back as an event, mirroring standard API call behavior.
++ No continuous polling or uploading as you type: The response from the model is streamed back as an event, mirroring standard API call behaviour.

 This form of user interface is designed to be lightweight and user-friendly, demonstrating the API's flexibility for integration into other applications.

 ## The Model

-In machine learning parlance, a __model__ consists of code, which describes the archicture of the model, and a file of parameters which adjusts how the code behaves.
+In machine learning parlance, a __model__ consists of code, which describes the architecture of the model, and a file of parameters which adjusts how the code behaves.
 These files are often refered to as **weights** or **parameters** of the model, and can be many gigabytes in size.
 In the case of ChatGPT, they are not publicly available.

 Large-language models are typically __Transformer__ architectures: highly effective in processing sequential data.
 Text-based models are typically trained to predict the next word in a sentence.